-Evaluations are intended to communicate to a faculty member a qualitative assessment of that faculty member's performance of assigned duties by providing them written constructive feedback that will assist in improving the faculty member's performance and expertise.
+Evaluations are intended to communicate to a faculty member an assessment of that faculty member's performance of assigned duties by providing them with written constructive feedback that will assist in improving the faculty member's performance and expertise.
+Annual evaluations shall be completed in a manner consistent with department guidelines created pursuant to Article 9.

 - (a) The performance of a faculty member shall be evaluated at least once annually.
-The following faculty members are not entitled to an annual performance evaluation: - (1) Faculty members on visiting appointments who have not been reappointed for the following Academic Year; - (2) Faculty members who have worked less than three months before the end of the evaluation period; - (3) Faculty members who have resigned, and - (4) Faculty members who have been issued notice of non-reappointment or termination for just cause. - (b) The period of the annual evaluation shall include the previous Summer term and Fall and Spring semesters. - (c) Personnel decisions shall be based on written annual evaluations, provided that such decisions need not be based solely on written faculty performance evaluations.
+The following faculty members are not entitled to an annual performance evaluation: - (1) Faculty members on visiting appointments who have not been reappointed for the following Academic Year; - (2) Faculty members who have worked less than three months before the end of the evaluation period; - (3) Faculty members who have resigned, and - (4) Faculty members who have been issued notice of non-reappointment or termination for just cause. - (b) The period of the annual evaluation shall include the previous Summer term and Fall and Spring semesters.